AdobeDocs/experience-manager-64.en/help/communities/analytics.md

 * Company Name

-  the company that is associated with the Adobe Analytics account
+  The company that is associated with the Adobe Analytics account
 * Username

-  the login username for the user authorized to manage the Analytics account
+  The login username for the user authorized to manage the Analytics account

-  (should include Web Service Access privileges)
+  (Should include Web Service Access privileges)

 * Password

-  the login password for the authorized user
+  The login password for the authorized user

 * Analytics Data Center

-  the URL of the Analytics data center for the account
+  The URL of the Analytics data center for the account

 * Report Suite

-  the name of the Analytics report suite to use
+  The name of the Analytics report suite to use

 ## Adobe Analytics Report Suite for Video Reporting {#adobe-analytics-report-suite-for-video-reporting}